|Trail Features:||Lake Views, Fall Aspens, Wildlife|

 |Highest Elevation:||8620 Feet|

 The hike to Cub Lake begins from the Moraine Park area.
-To reach the trailhead from Bear Lake Road, follow Moraine Park Road for a half-mile to an unmarked junction - just prior to reaching the campground.
-From this junction, turn left and drive roughly 1.2 miles to the Cub Lake Trailhead.
-Parking spaces are pretty limited here, however, you do have the option of taking the free hiker shuttle from the Moraine Park Visitor Center.
+To reach the trailhead from Bear Lake Road, follow Moraine Park Road for a half-mile to an unmarked junction - just before reaching the campground.
+At the junction, turn left and drive roughly 1.2 miles to the Cub Lake Trailhead.
+Parking space is fairly limited here, however, you will have the option of taking the free hiker shuttle from the Moraine Park Visitor Center.

-Shortly after leaving the trailhead the path crosses the Big Thompson River while passing through an area choked with willows.
+Shortly after leaving the trailhead the path crosses the Big Thompson River.
 From here the trail traverses along the western edge of Moraine Park.
-If hiking this trail during the fall you stand a pretty good chance of seeing elk grazing in the meadow during the annual rut season.
+If hiking this route during the fall you'll stand a pretty good chance of seeing elk grazing in the meadows during the annual rut season.

-A little over a half-mile from the trailhead hikers will arrive at the South Lateral Moraine Trail junction.
-From here the Cub Lake Trail begins heading in a westerly direction, and begins to follow Cub Creek which flows out of Cub Lake.
-On your left, shortly after passing the junction, will be a series of small beaver ponds.
+At roughly one-half mile from the trailhead hikers will arrive at the South Lateral Moraine Trail junction.
+From here the Cub Lake Trail turns towards the right and begins heading in a westerly direction.
+The trail also begins to follow Cub Creek towards its source at Cub Lake, though you'll have no direct contact with the stream.
+Shortly after passing the junction will be a series of small lakes on your left known as the Beaver Ponds.

 Cub Lake is also a popular destination for winter hikers, snowshoers and cross-country skiers.